ejmcculley/language-suggester/README.md

 ## Known Bugs

-* All paths lead to REACT!
-The buttons always assign the first option value.
+* Not at the moment!

 ## License
 MIT License